dekuNukem/duckyPad/duckyscript3_instructions.md

 END_WHILE
 ```

-Here when `$count` is 3, it will skip printing and start from beginning instead.
+Here when `$count` is 3, it skips printing and start from beginning instead.

 ```
 Counter is 1!